 This prospectus is part of a registration statement on Form F-3 that we have filed with the U.S. Securities and Exchange Commission (the "SEC") using a "shelf" registration process.
 Under this shelf registration process, we may sell, in one or more offerings, up to \$300.0 million in total aggregate offering price of the common units, and the selling unitholder may sell up to 11,304,651 common units (including 8,805,522 common units issuable upon conversion of subordinated units) and 8,805,522 subordinated units, each as described in this prospectus.
 This prospectus generally describes us and the securities we and the selling unitholder may offer.
-Each time we or the selling unitholder offers securities with this prospectus, we will provide this prospectus supplement that will describe, among other things, the specific amounts and prices of the securities being offered and the terms of the offering, including, the specific terms of the securities being offered and the terms of the offering, including, the specific terms of the securities being offered and the terms of the offering, including, the specific amounts and prices of the securities being offered and the terms of the offering, including, the specific amounts and prices of the securities being offered and the terms of the offering, including, the specific amounts and prices of the securities being offered and the terms of the offering provide this prospectus supplement may also add to, update or change information in this prospectus.
-If there is any inconsistency between the information in the prospectus and any prospectus supplement.
+Each time we or the selling unitholder offers securities with this prospectus, we will provide this prospectus and a prospectus supplement that will describe, among other things, the specific amounts and prices of the securities being offered and the terms of the offering, including, the specific terms of the securities.
+The prospectus supplement may also add to, update or change information in this prospectus.
+If there is any inconsistency between the information in this prospectus supplement.